robotraconteur/robotraconteur/README.md

 [![View robotraconteur on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/80509-robotraconteur)

-The MATLAB toolbox can be downloaded from the Matlab File Excange. [https://www.mathworks.com/matlabcentral/fileexchange/80509-robotraconteur](https://www.mathworks.com/matlabcentral/fileexchange/80509-robotraconteur) Click "Download from GitHub" and save the file.
+The MATLAB toolbox can be downloaded from the Matlab File Exchange. [https://www.mathworks.com/matlabcentral/fileexchange/80509-robotraconteur](https://www.mathworks.com/matlabcentral/fileexchange/80509-robotraconteur) Click "Download from GitHub" and save the file.
 Open the file with MATLAB to install the toolbox.

 ### Ubuntu Xenial, Bionic, and Focal